Stratio/genai-examples/opensearch-chain-example/README.md

-# Example chain that connects to Opensearch service exposed with the GenAI developer proxy
+# Example chain that connects to Opensearch service

 This is an example of a GenAI chain that connects to Opensearch service and processes the result of a search.

+For the specific case of this example chain, we developed an OpenSearch utility service that connects to an OpenSearch service and performs a search on a specific index and table.

+In ths example, we assume that an external process created the index using the name of the database and added documents by analyzing the data in the tables and indexing the selected columns with all their possible values, creating document with the following fields:

+* _table_: the table name,
+* _column_: the column name,
+* _value_: the value of the column.

+the query coded in the service, returns the first documents that matches the search value in a specific table and column.
+The chain will present the first of these value as the result of the chain if a result is found.

 ## Local deployment

-The first step in order to execute the chain in you local environment is to obtain the GenAI Developer Proxy URL and your user certificate.
-After you have obtained the necessary information, please refer to the main [README.md](../README.md) for instructions on how to set up the development environment.
+Please refer to the main [README.md](../README.md) for instructions on how to set up the development environment.

-The OpenSearch service is exposed with the GenAI developer proxy, so the chain can connect to it using the GenAI API.
-The Operator that configured the GenAI Developer Proxy should have configured correctly the OpenSearch service and your user should have the correct permissions to access it.
-If you have any issue with the connection, please contact the Operator that configured the GenAI Developer Proxy.

 Please check that after running the `create_env_file.py` script (see [Readme](../README.md)), the `.env` created contains the following variables:
 ```
 OPENSEARCH_URL
-OPENSEARCH_CLIENT_CERT
-OPENSEARCH_CLIENT_KEY
-OPENSEARCH_CA_CERTS
 ```

 Finally, you can now run the chain locally by calling the `main.py` script in the poetry environment